Acute disseminated encephalomyelitis (ADEM)

 Treatment

-The ideal form of treatment is immunomodulation (to dampen down the immune system) which should be started once the diagnosis is made as it has more benefit when given early.
-The diagnosis, however, may be difficult to make swiftly.
-High doses of steroids (drugs used to reduce inflammation) can often lead to a rapid resolution of symptoms with an excellent prognosis.
+The ideal form of treatment is immunomodulation (to dampen down the immune system) which should be started once the diagnosis is made as it has more benefit when given earlier.
+High doses of steroids are used to reduce inflammation which, together with immunoglobulins, plasma exchange and other immunomodulatory agents, can often lead to a rapid resolution of symptoms with excellent prognosis.
+Brain surgery may be required to relieve raised pressures in the acute phase.

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
 If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.